William T. Gunn: A voice for amalgamation

 One of Gunn's most influential works was his 1917 book His Dominion, in which he put forward the vision that there should inevitably be one single church for the Christian nation that Canada would become, "one great National Church of all that love God, working together to make our Dominion His Dominion from sea to sea and all the kingdoms of this world the kingdoms of our Lord and His Christ."
 Another significant document was Gunn's "family tree" diagram of the three denomninations that showed their genealogical roots going back to 1817.
 Don Schweizer later wrote "The visual power of the diagram made it easy ... to understand The United Church as the natural destination of Canadian church history."

-By 1917, Gunn had become a member of the Congegational Committee on Co-operation of the Congregational Union, and worked with representatives of the Presbyterian and Methodist churches to create a suggested plan for amalgamation of the thtree denominations.
+By 1917, Gunn had become a member of the Congegational Committee on Co-operation of the Congregational Union, and worked with representatives of the Presbyterian and Methodist churches to create a suggested plan for amalgamation of the three denominations.

 By 1924, the three denominations had worked out a framework for a single denomination, which would require an act of Parliament.
 Gunn went to Ottawa representing the Toronto District Association of Congregational Churches in support of the petition to enact the United Church of Canada Act, and was recognized in the Visitor's Gallery on 9 May 1924 by House of Commons Speaker Rodolphe Lemieux.